Asian Longhorned Tick (Cattle Tick or Bush Tick) Haemaphysalis longicornis

 The Asian longhorned tick is considered a major livestock pest.
 Researchers are still evaluating the best approaches to controlling this tick in the United States.
 Here are some resources for learning more about this tick:

-- How-To Video on Checking Cattle for Ticks from the University of Tenessee
+- How-To Video on Checking Cattle for Ticks (University of Tenessee)

-- Information for Livestock and Pet Owners factsheet from the USDA
+- Information for Livestock and Pet Owners (USDA)

 - NEVBD Fact Sheet on the Asian longhorned tick